Choosing The Right Coffee Shop Equipment for Your Coffee Business

-A three compartment sink is absolutely vital to your café or coffee shop.
+A three-compartment sink is absolutely vital to your café or coffee shop.
 The reason is that you will always have to wash dishes, rinse them, and sanitize them.
 Additionally, you will need a separate hand washing sink to ensure you and employees are able to wash your hands.
 This is usually required for most cafes or brick-and-mortar coffee shops.
 It may also be required for a food/coffee truck and drive-thru espresso stands depending on your menu.
 Be sure to check with your local health department code.

 A Mop Sink/Closet

 A Commercial Water Heater

 You’re going to need a commercial grade water heater that fills up quickly.
 A commercial hot water heater or hot water tank will ensure that you have enough hot water to last throughout the day at an appropriate temperature level.
 If you have a coffee stand, your commissary may be the location for this water tank (but this depends on your locale!).
 You will need to be able to wash your dishes and provide ample heat for your water continuously throughout the work day.

 A Commercial Refrigerator

-A good refrigerator that keeps the temperature constant while being opened and closed continuously throughout the day is essential.
+A good commercial refrigerator that keeps the temperature constant while being opened and closed continuously throughout the day is essential.
 The steady temperature of your milk and other foods and condiments will be a necessary requirement for your health department.